 - How Safety Managers Increase Their Power in Aviation SMS

 3. Don't over-think key performance indicators

-We don't discuss setting your airline or airport goals and objectives in this post.
+We don't discuss setting your goals and objectives in this post.
 The key point here is to remember: Key performance indicators change with time.
 Don't believe your list of KPIs will survive forever.
-Operating environments and management goals change.
+Operating environments change.
+Consequently, management's goals also change.
 And so should your KPIs.

 Departing Thoughts on Setting KPIs